rcsb/mmtf/spec.md

 *Example*:

-Using the 'Run-length encoded 32-bit signed integer array' encoding strategy (type 7).
+Using the 'Delta & run-length encoded 32-bit signed integer array' encoding strategy (type 8).

 Starting with the array of 32-bit signed integers: